Shadow Hamiltonians of structure-preserving integrators for Nambu mechanics: Introduction

 On the other hand, for the Nambu systems, we can also construct structure-preserving integrators by the splitting and composing procedure used to construct symplectic integrators for Hamiltonian systems \cite{Modin}.
-Here we referred to those integrators not as the symplectic integrators, but as the more general name, because the Nambu systems do not have symplecticity.
-Similar to the symplectic integrators, the structure-preserving integrator preserve the Nambu mechanical structure of the system but does not conserve the original Hamiltonians.
-However, in contrast to the symplectic integrators, it is non-trivial whether the shadow Hamiltonians exist in the structure-preserving integrator.
-This is because it is non-trivial that the time evolution by the structure-preserving integrator can be described by a time evolution operator associated with the shadow Hamiltonians.
-Indeed, it has been suggested in Ref \cite{Modin} that in the Nambu system corresponding to the Euler equations for the free rigid body, there are no shadow Hamiltonians of the structure-preserving integrator constructed by splitting all the Hamiltonians.
+Here we refer to those integrators not as symplectic integrators, but using the more general name, because the Nambu systems do not have symplecticity.
+Similarly to the symplectic integrators, the structure-preserving integrator preserves the Nambu mechanical structure of the system but does not conserve the original Hamiltonians.
+However, in contrast to the symplectic integrators, it is nontrivial whether the shadow Hamiltonians exist in the structure-preserving integrator.
+This is because it is nontrivial that the time evolution by the structure-preserving integrator can be described by a time evolution operator associated with the shadow Hamiltonians.
+Indeed, it has been suggested in Ref. \cite{Modin} that in the Nambu system corresponding to the Euler equations for the free rigid body, there are no shadow Hamiltonians of the structure-preserving integrator constructed by splitting all the Hamiltonians.

-In the present paper, we study the shadow Hamiltonians of structure-preserving integrators for a simple $N=3$ Nambu system, a harmonic oscillator described by three variables $(x_1,x_2,x_3)=(q,p,q^2)$, which is given by the hidden Nambu formalism \cite{HorikoshiKawamura,Horikoshi1}.
-We attempt to calculate the shadow Hamiltonians using the BCH formula and the fundamental identity, and also we seek to find the exact expressions of the shadow Hamiltonians referring to the exact shadow Hamiltonians of the symplectic integrators \cite{HardyOkunbor,Kobayashi}.
+In this paper we present a general procedure to calculate the shadow Hamiltonians of structure-preserving integrators for Nambu mechanics.
+As an example where the shadow Hamiltonians exist, we study a simple $N=3$ Nambu system, a harmonic oscillator described by three variables $(x_1,x_2,x_3)=(q,p,q^2)$, which is given by the hidden Nambu formalism \cite{HorikoshiKawamura,Horikoshi1}.
+We calculate the shadow Hamiltonians for this model using the BCH formula and the fundamental identity, and also we seek to find their exact expressions referring to the exact shadow Hamiltonian of the symplectic integrator \cite{HardyOkunbor,Kobayashi}.